 Communication: Writings & Presentations

-I’ve always kept a journal however, in graduate school I’m (necessarily!) working to improve my academic and business writing.
+I have always kept a journal however, in graduate school I have been working to improve my academic and business writing.
 I have posted a selection of these works below.
 I am also a co-author on two academic papers (in peer review) and will be sure to post when those are published.
 I have presented at international conferences and have included a few of my favorites to provide examples of my interests.

 Most of my reserach and conceputal work explores intersections of nature, politics, data, and technology.
 If you’d like to chat, tweet at me at @welkerpd

 My master’s thesis will be completed Summer of 2021.
-I’ll post as soon as the thesis is defended.
-For now, here the abstract is below.
-I will be presenting my researach at the Canadian Association of Geographers conference in June 2021.
+I’ll post as soon as the thesis is defended!

 Author: Preston Welker